chowdhuryri/BIVP/README.md

 # BIVP
-Bivariate Poisson PDF
+A shiny app to
-Calculate Joint Probability using Bivariate Poisson Distribution
+calculate Joint Probability using Bivariate Poisson Distribution